Code-Institute-Submissions/VinBdev-ru_design_JulyResubb/README.md

 * This was most helpful when testing if there were any function errors, I would print the statement to ensure the logic was correct.
 * Also a good way for DB testing is to submit various forms and see if the data is received in the DB.
 * I had an image bug when uploading to S3 one image had a slight spoelling change after the compression and therefore it showed up as an error and the al message appeared on the deployed version of the site.
 To remedy this I removed the image form the github version + the cloud and reuploaded it.
-* There were form bugs initially too, although some designs are intentional-
+* There were form bugs initially too, although some designs are intentional
+* I had several bug issues with the models but this was remediated by changing and adjusting the attributes in the views.

 #### Form Issues Not Logging in DB